 One of Britains best kept Jazz secrets (Zeffirellis, Ambleside)

 Guitarist, composer and arranger Neil C. Young has been recording since 2005 with the release of his first recording, the 3 track E.P.
 ‘Take a seat’ which Keith Ames of the Musicians Union, declared ‘Excellent feel good instrumental jazz!’.

 Since then Neil has released 2 further EP’s (My Crazy Pony + Chick(pea) Soup) and two albums ‘Where’s yours?’
 (2010) and ‘El Camino’ (2011) which were distributed through Canadian American Records (U.S.A) and WOA Records (India.)
 Both received initial entries into the Grammy awards by Canadian American Records in 2011, 2012 and 2014 in the Improvised Solo, Instrumental Jazz and Jazz Single categories respectively.

-Incorporating aspects of bands led by John Scofield, Keith Jarrett, George Benson and Billy Cobham, the trio is ‘full of soul and energy’ and, ‘the arrangements are beautiful’, writes Eric Elias from the US magazine “Just Jazz Guitar Magazine”.
+Incorporating aspects of bands led by John Scofield, Herbie Hancock, Keith Jarrett, George Benson and Billy Cobham, the music is ‘full of soul and energy’ and, ‘the arrangements are beautiful’, writes Eric Elias from the US magazine “Just Jazz Guitar Magazine”.

 The Neil C Young Trio (Q’tet) are a tight, exciting and fresh live outfit, and performances are, as Ian Mann (The Jazz Mann) so eloquently put ‘…great fun to see live!’

 Neil has performed both nationally and internationally, at festivals such as the Romerias de Mayo, Holguin, Cuba (2010), the Zihuatanejo International Guitar Festival, Mexico (2006), the Manchester Jazz Festival (2011) and the 2008 London Bossanova Festival.
 This is alongside regular performances in the UK and as well as numerous gigs in both Europe and the United States.

 Canadian American Records nominated Neil and the trio in 2011, 2012 and 2014 for Grammy awards in the initial ballot stage , for best improvised solo (Driving to Montenegro), best instrumental jazz album (El Camino) and jazz single of the year (Kow Poo Bin Goo) respectively.
 Also, the trio were nominated for the UK Jazz Services promoters choice award in 2008.